thylinao1/Deep-Q-Learning---Lunar-Lander/README.md

 Finally, we wanted to note that we have included some extra variables to keep track of the total number of points the agent received in each episode.
 This will help us determine if the agent has solved the environment and it will also allow us to see how our agent performed during training.
 We also use the `time` module to measure how long the training takes.

----

-Would you like me to format this as a Markdown cell (for your notebook) or as a standalone `README.md` file ready for GitHub?